 If in Doubt, Ask Them to Come in

-This might sound extreme, but more often than not a customer will appreciate the added security measure your institution takes against card fraud.
-This is especially effective for community banks that are located only in a certain geographic area.
-Since the majority of authentication fraud occurs over the phone, geo location plays a huge role: if a fraudster calling from California is asked to come to a bank branch in Iowa, they will likely hang up and try to scam another institution.
+This might sound extreme, but more often than not a member will appreciate the added security measure your institution takes against card fraud.
+This is especially effective for financial institutions that are located only in a certain geographic area.
+Since the majority of authentication fraud occurs over the phone, geo location plays a huge role: if a fraudster calling from California is asked to come to a financial institution in Iowa, they will likely hang up and try to scam another institution.
 Rarely will phone-based authentication fraud become an in-person, physical fraud attempt, simply because this manner of fraud requires far more work.